 10.5 What international co-operation measures are in place to ensure protection and assistance to victims on return from your country to their countries of origin following their participation in criminal proceedings?

-As it was already mentioned foreign citizens granted a status of THB victim, in spite of the location, have a right to use all services of the State Fund, including Legal aid and, if necessary, court representation for reimbursement of damage cases also legal aid in all stages of investigation, also the victim can get one-time compensation from the state fund.
+As it was mentioned above, foreign citizens granted a status of THB victim, in spite of the location, have a right to use all services of the State Fund, including Legal aid and, if necessary, court representation for reimbursement of damage, legal aid in all stages of investigation.
+Also, the victim can get one-time compensation from the state fund.

 Cross-cutting questions